 I’m embarrassingly excited by all things food (and drink, obviously).
 Like a corner bakery wafting its wares down the street, ripe, fresh fruit beckons with its heady, fragrant scent; it basically jumps into the cart.
 But how do you know if it’s ripe for the eating, or stale and flavorless like styrofoam?
-My chef’s compilation of poking, prodding and sniffing for the best fruit.
+What follows is this former chef’s compilation of poking, prodding and sniffing your way to pick seasonal produce, the fruit edition.
 (Read the companion piece on picking vegetables)

 In the United States, apples are best from September through November, after they’re harvested, but they are available year-round from climes around the globe.
 Although they come in colors from yellow to orange, a few indications are consistent with ripe apples.
 Pick specimens that are free of bruises, have firm flesh and an apple fragrance.

 You might think avocados are vegetables, but they’re not.
 It’s a common misnomer that savory produce equals vegetables and sweet means fruit.
 But, in the scientific sense, anything containing a seed is actually a fruit.
 Grocers differentiate between savory and sweet because it’s easier… and legal.
 The “legal” definition of fruits and vegetables put tomatoes, peppers, cucumbers, etc. in the vegetable category when they are, technically, fruits.
 But here’s the kicker: Some produce, like the tomato, are technically both a fruit and a vegetable.
 Go figure.
-If you want to geek a bit, this is a good forum on the topic.
 A ripe avocado will be light brown and soft to the touch.
 But be careful of really soft avocados that are past their prime.
 If you press the fruit and it dents, it’s overripe.
 But you can buy hard, green ones and ripen them quickly by placing them in a brown paper bag on the counter.
-Florida avocadoes ripen quicker than Haas from California.
+Florida avocados ripen quicker than Haas from California.

 A potassium powerhouse, these soft, flavorful fruit are the runaway favorite of athletes and kids alike.
 You’ve probably eaten them your whole life and know how to pick them.
 But, just in case, yellow, bruise-free selections should be the goal.
 Green bananas are starchy and will ripen at room temperature, especially if stored in a paper bag.